 This was my first trip to a culinary school.
 I was super-impressed with The Restaurant School at Walnut Hill College in Philadelphia.
 From the many kitchens for the students to learn and work into the themed rooms for dinner service and the overall look and feel of the place. it is something special!

 Chef Bobby Stokey was our host and one of the three judges.
 Chef Bobby did a couple of culinary demonstrations before we all got down to it.
 He showed us a couple of delicious Key West Style seafood dishes.
 So fresh and simple!

-I let my family and a couple of friends blind test both pies and the result was down the middle!
+I let my family and a couple of friends blind test both Key Lime Pie Recipes and the result was down the middle!
 SO...the night of the competition, I brought both thinking, I would decide which to use in the moment.
-As luck would have it, the contestant right next to me in the kitchen I was assigned to also brought tequila (what??) as her secret ingredient…aaah!
-THAT ended up making my choice easy…sour cream it was!

 Marissa from the Preston & Steve Morning show brought chocolate, Alex Holley from Fox News brought grits (yes grits for her crust...it's a thing down South), my food blogger bestie, Linda, brought Key Lime Liquor, another food blogger friend, Lisa brought Candied Pecans and on and on it went.